kalkuteminal/Animation-DNA/04-Glossary.md

 **Rendering layer** — rendered part of the shot (character, background, FX etc)

 **Publishing** — is a process of recording necessary data to FTrack database with a help of [Animation DNA tools](03-Tools) using [FTrack Python API](http://ftrack.rtd.ftrack.com/en/3.3.1/developing/index.html)

+**Sequence** — Part of film between two environments.
+Sequence = location.

 **Shader** — Mathematical realization of surface material in particular rendering engine.